 Frequently Asked Questions

-How long does it take to get an appointment with the Companion Avian and Exotic Pet Medicine and Surgery Service?
+How do I make an appointment with the Wellness Service or the Companion Exotic Animal Medicine and Surgery Service?

 How long will an appointment take?